airborne-commando/Crow/README.md

 # Crow
 A gui Edition of the OSINT tool blackbird.

-To install simply clone [blackbirds repo](https://github.com/p1ngul1n0/blackbird.git) from here you may install crow by [cloning it](https://github.com/Nthompson096/crow)
+To install simply clone [blackbirds repo](https://github.com/p1ngul1n0/blackbird.git) from here you may install crow by [cloning it](https://github.com/Nthompson096/crow) or downloading the files from this repo and placing them inside blackbirds root directory.

 The GUI tool mainly uses the functionalities of blackbird; so you'd need to clone blackbird first and either download or clone crow and it's requirements_GUI.txt